World-of-Workflows/WorkflowsUniversity/README.md

 1. **Users and Capabilities**
    1. [Manage Capabilities](manage-capabilities.md) - Learn to work with the system of capabilities and to add and edit capabilities in your system.
-   2. [Manage Users](manage-users.md) - Learn how to work with and manage users
+   2. [Manage Users](manage-users.md) - Learn how to work with and manage users.
 2. **Electronic Forms**
-   1. [Jotform Integration](jotform-integration.md) - Integrate Jotform with your system and deliver awesome electronic forms
+   1. [Jotform Integration](jotform-integration.md) - Integrate Jotform with your system and deliver awesome electronic forms.
 3. **[Tasks](tasks/README.md)**
 4. **[Activities](activity-guide.md)** - Reference information on all the activities that can be used to create workflows.
-5. **[Object Workflows](object-workflows.md)** - Create Workflows that can be started from the Object Edit Screen
+5. **[Object Workflows](object-workflows.md)** - Create Workflows that can be started from the Object Edit Screen.
-6. **[Installation](installation.md)** - Use this guide to install HubOne Workflows on Windows, Linux or Mac
+6. **[Installation](installation.md)** - Use this guide to install HubOne Workflows on Windows, Linux or Mac.
 7. **[Configuration](configuration-file.md)** - Use this guide to configure your instance of HubOne Workflows.
 8. **[Release Notes](release-notes-1-0.md)** - Read the latest release notes.
 9. Workflow Development